-The SIAW's third party administrator and insurance broker is Canfield.
-Canfield uses Apex and Peachtree Special Risk to place insurance coverage for the pool.
-Both Canfield, Apex and Peachtree Special Risk are owned by the same parent company, Brown and Brown, Inc.
+The SIAW's third party administrator and insurance broker is Clear Risk Solutions.
+Clear Risk Solutions uses Apex and Peachtree Special Risk to place insurance coverage for the pool.
+Clear Risk Solutions, Apex and Peachtree Special Risk are owned by the same parent company, Brown and Brown, Inc. Clear Risk Solutions runs its operations from Ephrata, Washington, Apex Insurance is located in Glen Allen, Virginia and Peachtree Special Risk is located in Atlanta, Georgia.